qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 ^^^^^^^^^

-The ``rejection`` node rejects the given class, or the specified function or field, and it is a child of the :ref:`typesystem` node.
+The ``rejection`` node rejects the given class, or the specified function or field, and it is a child of the :ref:`typesystem_details` node.

 .. code-block:: xml